Criminology

 This course introduces the main components of the criminal justice system including, but not limited to, policing, courts, and corrections.
 Students will explore how the criminal justice system operates at various levels as well as how it functions within and between prevailing socio-political and cultural forces.

-CRM 110: Domestic and Family Violence
+CRM 110: Domestic & Family Violence

 Credits 3